 Links from Bad Neighborhoods: Links from so-called “bad neighborhoods” may hurt your site.
 Watch out for cheap link building schemes.
 These can very easily cause a negative impact on your rankings.
 I can’t say it plainly enough…Google is not stupid.
 You will not fool them.
 Don’t take chances.

 Diversity of Link Types: Having an unnaturally large percentage of your links coming from a single source (ie. forum profiles, blog comments) may be a sign of webspam.
 On the other hand, links from diverse sources is a sign of a natural link profile.

 Want an Easier Way to Get Leads?

-We certainly encourage you hire a good SEO company.
-However, let’s fact it, it’s getting more and more difficult to rank at the top of Google.
+We certainly encourage you to hire a good SEO company.
+However, let’s face it, it’s getting more and more difficult to rank at the top of Google.
 Ask us about our ‘pay-per-lead’ service and let us do the grunt work for you.
-We use modern day technology to generate highly qualified sales leads in real time.
+We use modern-day technology to generate highly qualified sales leads in real-time.
 To learn more, click the link below.